Executive Council Guidelines

 WAYNE C. BOOTH LIFETIME ACHIEVEMENT AWARD

 The Booth Award process is confidential from start to finish.
-Those who participate at each stage are enjoined to confidentiality, and no nominee except the winner is ever notified that she/he/they are on the ballot.
+Those who participate at each stage are enjoined to confidentiality, and no nominee except the winner is ever notified that they are on the ballot.

-INTERNATIONAL GRADUATE STUDENT TRAVEL AWARDS
+INTERNATIONAL GRADUATE STUDENT RESEARCH AWARDS

 OTHER DUTIES OF THE PRESIDENT